Skip to main content

 • Publications

-My current research topics include theoretical and phenomenological aspects of Phase Transitions in strongly coupled theories.
-Further, I am also working on phenomenological problems in the early universe including topics related to particle production, axion physics etc.
+One of my current research topics include theoretical and phenomenological aspects of First Order Phase Transitions in strongly coupled theories.
+This is closely related to the long-standing question of having a better understanding of confinement.
+Phenomenologically, these types of transitions are relevant for various Beyond the Standard Model Physics scenarios and are associated with possible detection (or ruling out particular models) of gravitational wave signatures in future detectors.
+Further, I am also working on other phenomenological questions in the early universe including topics related to particle production, axion physics etc.

 Tutoring: